ColonelFPS/Terms-and-Conditions/README.md

 **ToS**

 When using Sir Yeet, all usage must line up with [Discord ToS](https://discord.com/terms).
 Result of not following the Discord ToS or using the bot in a way of ill-manner, the user will be put on the bot's blacklist by the Developer.
 The Developer has the right to deny or except the appeal.
-View the [Privacy Policy](https://github.com/ColonelFPS/Sir-Yeet-s-Privacy-Policy/blob/main/README.md).
+View the [Privacy Policy](https://github.com/ColonelFPS/Sir-Yeet-s-Privacy-Policy/blob/main/README.md) for Sir Yeet.

 **Liability**